 Using a pencil mark the positions of the fixing holes on the wall.

-How to fix a shelf that you can’t fix brackets to
+How to put up a shelf that you can’t fix brackets to

 If fixing the brackets to the shelf is not practical then follow this process: